rajivkan/mongodb_with_nodejs/README.md

 mongodb_with_nodejs
 ===================

-Create schema and reference to multiple collections
+Create schema and reference to multiple collections using mongoose